vercel/hazel/readme.md

 now -e NODE_ENV="production" zeit/hazel
 ```

-You'll be asked for the value of three environment variables:
+You'll be asked for the value of two environment variables:

 - `ACCOUNT`: Your username or organisation name on GitHub
 - `REPOSITORY`: The name of the repository to pull releases from